wzding/SDC_nanodegree/CarND-LaneLines-P1/writeup_template.md

 A possible improvement would be to create color filters that will extract whites and yellows in the image and use them to turn black any other pixels.

-We could use convolutional neural network to classify traffic signals to help guide self driving cars.
+Another potential improvement could be to use convolutional neural network to classify traffic signals to help guide self driving cars.

-Another potential improvement could be to ...